In the realm of Grand Challenges to be had on two wheels, Colorado cycling events and century rides are renowned far and wide.

 But legendary Colorado cycling doesn't always end atop a Rocky Mountain summit.
 Two iconic events that attract cyclists from all over the world include the six-day, 400+ mile Ride the Rockies, first held in 1986, and Team Evergreen's Triple Bypass — “for those who dare.”

-Roll Massif events include premier bike rides such as: the Copper Triangle in Summit County, a classic course and favorite of locals for many years before it became an "official" event, and the Tour of the Moon, a course featured in the movie American Flyers and made famous by the storied 1980s Coors Classic.
+Tour of the Moon delivers a course featured in the movie American Flyers and made famous by the storied 1980s Coors Classic.
 The Tour of the Moon takes riders on a turn through the exotic Colorado National Monument and the high desert scenery around Grand Junction.

-There are plenty of younger century rides and gran fondos in Colorado that appeal to the determined athlete and enthusiast, as well.
-Bike rides like the the Buffalo Cycling Classic in Boulder, the ladies-only Venus de Miles up in Lyons, and the Denver Century Ride, no need to say where that starts.
+There are plenty of younger and well-established century rides and gran fondos in Colorado that appeal to the determined athlete and enthusiast, as well.
+They include bike rides such as:

-The two-day Courage Classic in Summit Country raises money for Children's Hospital Colorado and the Tour de Steamboat, in Steamboat Springs or course, focuses on helping local, Routt County non-profits.
+The Courage Classic in Summit Country raises money for Children's Hospital Colorado and the Tour de Steamboat, in Steamboat Springs of course, focuses on helping local, Routt County non-profits.
 Both attract thousands of riders each year without having to call upon the allure of intense pain.

 But if you are a person who enjoys throwing yourself uphill and accumulating big numbers in cumulative elevation gain, these century rides are right up your hilly alley.